Annual Nonlinear Analysis Workshop

 Day 1: Introduction to Dynamical Systems

 This day is a basic introduction to many important concepts that will be referenced during the remainder of the week.
-Depending on the background of the participant, some of the Day 1 material may be review but it is necessary for progression through the rest of the course content.

 Day 2: Fractal Analysis

 This day is a discussion of the basis of fractals, what they are and how they may be analyzed.
 Several techniques are introduced, including the advantages or shortcomings of the different algorithms.

 Day 3: State Space Reconstruction and Lyapunov Exponent

 You will be introduced to the concept of state space reconstruction based on Taken's theorem.
 In addition, the mathematical basis of Lyapunov exponent will be introduced as well as two algorithms for its calculation for biological time series, Wolf's and Rosenstein's.